-Standards Of Fundamental Astronomy Board of the International Astronomical Union.
+Standards Of Fundamental Astronomy Board

+of the International Astronomical Union.

-BY USING THIS SOFTWARE YOU ACCEPT THE FOLLOWING SIX TERMS AND purpose, including commercial applications, free of charge and without payment of royalties, subject to the conditions and
+2. Permission is granted to anyone to use the SOFA software for any purpose, including commercial applications, free of charge and without payment of royalties, subject to the conditions and restrictions listed below.